Diffusion-based Frameworks for Unsupervised Speech Enhancement: Experiments and results

-To further highlight the impact of the mismatch data, we show in Fig.~\ref{fig:violin_plot} violin plots of SI-SDR distributions for different methods on the VB-DMD test set in both matched and mismatched conditions.
-Similar matched and mismatched distributions for a given method indicate robustness to distribution shift in unseen test conditions and, thus, greater generalization capacity (at least on the datasets used here).
-We observe this behavior for \texttt{DEPSE-TL} and \texttt{DiffUSEEN}, with the latter showing a slight upward bump, indicating a higher probability of achieving higher SI-SDR values compared to its matched counterpart.
-This effect is even more pronounced for \texttt{UDiffSE}.
-In contrast, most of the other methods (excluding Conv-TasNet) exhibit a noticeable flattening of the SI-SDR distribution in the mismatched case, suggesting a reduced probability of achieving high SI-SDR values under distribution shift.
-For Conv-TasNet, we do not observe strong flattening; instead, the distribution appears to shift toward lower SI-SDR values.
+To further highlight the impact of the mismatched data, we show in Fig.~\ref{fig:violin_plot} violin plots of DNS-MOS, PESQ and SI-SDR distributions for different methods on the VB-DMD test set in both matched and mismatched conditions.
+Similar matched and mismatched distributions for a given method indicate robustness to distribution shift in unseen test conditions and, thus, greater generalization capacity (at least on the datasets used here). {For DNS-MOS, most methods show similar distribution shapes in matched and mismatched scenarios on the VB-DMD test set, suggesting limited perceptual differences according to this non-intrusive metric.
+However, methods trained with both speech and noise data, such as the \texttt{ParaDiffUSE} variants, RemixIT to a lesser degree, and SGMSE+, show discrepancies between the quartiles of the matched and mismatched distributions.
+SGMSE+ exhibits larger dispersion in the mismatched scenario, while RemixIT obtains lower DNS-MOS values than the other methods in both scenarios.}

+{For the PESQ distributions, as for DNS-MOS, the distribution shape changes only moderately between matched and mismatched scenarios for most algorithms.
+However, SGMSE+, Conv-TasNet, \texttt{DEPSE-TL}, \texttt{DiffUSEEN}, and \texttt{ParaDiffUSE-IN} show downward shifts in the quartiles under mismatch.
+This may indicate that PESQ, being intrusive, is more sensitive to mismatch than DNS-MOS, although the perceptual differences on the VB-DMD test set remain limited.
+A similar plot for the WSJ0-QUT test set, leading to the same conclusion, is reported in Section~D of the supplementary material.}

+{In terms of SI-SDR, all algorithms are affected by mismatch, although to different extents.
+The unsupervised methods \texttt{UDiffSE}, \texttt{UDiffSE+}, \texttt{DEPSE-IL}, \texttt{DEPSE-TL}, and \texttt{DiffUSEEN} appear less affected than \texttt{ParaDiffUSE-EN} and Conv-TasNet.
+Overall, diffusion-based unsupervised methods that rely on a speech prior, rather than being trained to optimize a reconstruction-fidelity criterion, still show some robustness under mismatch for SI-SDR.
+This may be due to their independence from noise data during training, together with the explicit noisy-speech consistency enforced through the likelihood term.
+In contrast, methods trained on noise data may be more sensitive to insufficiently diverse training noise conditions.
+However, SI-SDR degradation under mismatch does not necessarily imply a strong perceptual difference, and subjective evaluation would be needed to validate this point.}